janneskruse/big-data-praktikum/README.md

 ## Repo structure
 All the code developed during the course can be found inside [code](./code/).
-Inside [code](./code/). there is thre folders:
+Inside [code](./code/). there is the folders:

 - [condaenv](./code/condaenv/) to setup the conda environment for all the scripts present
 - [notebooks](./code/notebooks) with all the notebooks explaining the pipelines and to visualize the cubes.
 This includes a [script](./code/notebooks/AWS_streaming.ipynb) to stream an example cube from an AWS S3 Bucket uploaded in the following pipeline: .
 - [slurm](./code/slurm/) containing the python pipelines for uploading the files to the cluster from the corresponding cloud or storage location, creating the cube including a fourier and wavelet transformation and a pipeline to upload resulting cubes to an AWS S3 Bucket

-The key hardcoded variables, including password access to AWS or the Nextcloud are stored in an .env file loaded by teh scripts.
-To be able to run the scripts, you would have to create a new .env file and copy the following into it:
+The key hardcoded variables, including password access to AWS or the Nextcloud are stored in an .env file loaded by the scripts.
+To be able to run the scripts, you would have to create a new .env file in the root of this git repository and copy the following into it:

 ```
 EMAIL= <your email address to recieve the slurm notifications>